 January 28, 2021

-This is it!
-You found the practice of your dreams!
+This is it: You found the practice of your dreams.
 But how are you going to pay for it?
-If you are like most dentists, you are going to take out a dental practice loan to fulfill your dream of owning your own dental practice.
-Not only is this a large commitment, it is also going to be one of the biggest decisions you will make since deciding to become a dentist.
-Experts at Professional Transition Strategies are here to give you the guidance needed to help you walk down the dental practice financing path.
+If you are like most dentists, you are going to take out a loan to fulfill your dream of owning your own dental practice.
+Not only is this a large commitment, but it is also going to be one of the biggest decisions you will make since deciding to become a dentist.
+The experts at Professional Transition Strategies (PTS) are here to give you the guidance needed to help you walk down the dental practice financing path.

 Dave Thomas, founder of the Wendy’s fast-food chain, has these words of advice: “What do you need to start a business?
 Three simple things: know your product better than anyone, know your customer, and have a burning desire to succeed.”
 (1)